by Jadranko Tomic-Bobas, Managing Hotline Attorney

 The request for records must be submitted in writing.
 Every public body has a designed FOIA coordinator, and if an employee of the public body receives a request, he or she must forward the request to the FOIA coordinator.
 The Nation Freedom of Information Coalition has published, on their website, a Michigan Sample FOIA Request.

-If you have any question on the Michigan FOIA, please contact the Legal Hotline for Michigan Seniors at 800.347.5297 and our hotline attorneys will be happy to answer your questions.
+If you have any questions on the Michigan FOIA, please contact the Legal Hotline for Michigan Seniors at 800.347.5297 and our hotline attorneys will be happy to answer your questions.
 Also, be on the lookout for my next blog post, which will examine public bodies that are covered by the FOIA and some of the challenges individuals face when submitting an FOIA request.